About the David B. Falk College of Sport and Human Dynamics at Syracuse University

 The David B. Falk College of Sport and Human Dynamics (Falk College) is dedicated to excellence in professional academic education.
 Falk College brings together a rich history of academic programs whose signatures of social responsibility and justice join new and evolving majors reflective of educating global citizens whose leadership changes the places and people where they live and work.

 Falk College was named in recognition of generous support from Syracuse University alumni, David B. Falk ’72 and Rhonda S. Falk ’74.
 The college’s academic programs have strong roots in University history.
 The College of Nursing had existed since 1943.
 The School of Social Work has existed since 1946, and the College for Human Development was originally founded as the College of Agriculture in 1917.
 Each of these units has provided the foundation for what is known today as the Falk College, which is the alumni home for graduates of these colleges, as well as other precursors, including College of Human Services and Health Professions and College of Human Ecology.
-Falk College alumni also include graduates from the departments of Child & Family Studies; Marriage & Family Therapy; Public Health, Food Studies & Nutrition; Sport Management, School of Social Work.
+Falk College alumni also include graduates from the departments of Exercise Science; Food Studies and Nutrition; Human Development and Family Studies (formerly Child and Family Studies); Marriage and Family Therapy; Public Health; Sport Management; School of Social Work.

 Falk College is committed to improving the health and well-being of individuals of all ages, their families, and their communities through scholarship, practice, civic engagement, advocacy, and entrepreneurial leadership within the framework of principles of social justice.
 Falk College sets very high expectations for students in the classroom.
 Service to others is a critical part of each student’s education in Falk College.
 Many attributes make Falk College unique, offering a valuable college experience, including: